mora-lab/installing/virtualbox/tutorial_v2.0a.md

 ## - Installing the OS in our VM (CentOS-Stream-9)
 <br>

 > 12. Now we can proceed to install the OS for our new VM: First, click on the new VM and the "Select startup disk" window will be opened.
-Then click on the small folder icon to get the "Optical disk selector" window, find the ISO file of our OS that you previously downloaded, and, finally, click on "Create" and select the downloaded ISO file.
+Then click on the small folder icon to get the "Optical disk selector" window, click on "Add" and find the ISO file of our OS that you previously downloaded, and, finally, select the downloaded ISO file and click on "Create".

 <br>
 <img src="images/VBox79.PNG" width="400">